Everything Fall 2019

 Thursday 10-4pm the building will be open for anyone who wants to come by and work on their own stuff, pray or read in the sanctuary, or work on a building project.

-The door to the office (on Evans Street) will be unlocked.
+The side doors (on Evans Street) will be unlocked.
 Come hang out in the building.

 Every Thursday at noon we are now praying at the building (130 Victoria Ave N)

 We'd love to have you join us, and feel free to bring some work and stick around afterwards.
 The building will be open.

 Small Groups: Living Rooms

 Our Living Rooms are about to launch for the year.
 As mentioned above, the long term aim for our church is to form “Table Communities” around places of mission.
 But what does “mission” even mean?
 How can we engage our world without doing harm?
 How do we know what we are called to give our energy toward?